 - Set as a VPN IP address and add to allowlist

-- Set as a Risky IP and add to denylist
+- Set as a Risky IP and add to blocklist

 You can export all user activities to a CSV file.

-In the Activity log, in the top-right corner, select the Export button.
+In the Activity log, select the Export button in the top-left corner.